SNU-HCIL/2020-Fall-DCCP/template/public/md/input-processing-output.md

 ---
 # Multiline String as Comments

-* Python ignore string literals that are not assigned to a variable
+* Python <strong>ignore</strong> string literals that are not assigned to a variable
 * multiline string literals as multiline comment

 * Example: relu function in activations.py (Keras project)